 “Casting a long shadow: Colonial categories, cultural identities, and cosmopolitan spaces in globalizing Africa.”
 African Identities 5 (2007): 181-197.

 “We are Othello: Speaking of race in early modern studies.”
 Shakespeare Quarterly 67 (2016): 104-124.

-Race and Rhetoric in Renaissance England: Barbarian Errors.
+Race and Rhetoric in the Renaissance: Barbarian Errors.
 New York: Palgrave Macmillan, 2009.